Chapter 9 · Designing for Human Connection: Trust and Customer-Facing AI

 Customer-facing AI is the deployment category attracting the most regulatory attention globally.
 Practitioners need to be aware of three active regulatory frameworks.

-FTC Guidelines on AI (United States) apply existing consumer protection law to AI deployments, focusing on deceptive practices — particularly AI systems that misrepresent their nature or capabilities to consumers.
+FTC guidance and enforcement on AI (United States) apply existing consumer protection law to AI deployments, focusing on deceptive practices — particularly AI systems that misrepresent their nature or capabilities to consumers.
+The FTC's 2024 Operation AI Comply enforcement sweep made the principle explicit: there is no separate exemption for AI systems when companies make deceptive claims or use AI-enabled tools to mislead consumers.6

 GDPR and data protection law applies to any customer-facing agent that processes personal data of EU residents.
-Agents that personalise responses based on user history, store conversation data, or profile users' preferences trigger data protection obligations that must be designed for from the outset, not retrofitted.
+Agents that personalise responses based on user history, store conversation data, or profile users' preferences trigger data protection obligations — including lawful basis, transparency, purpose limitation, data minimisation, access rights, and safeguards around automated decision-making — that must be designed for from the outset, not retrofitted.7

 The practical implication for design is that regulatory compliance and good trust design are largely the same things: clear disclosure, meaningful human oversight, accurate scope representation, and data minimisation.
 Meeting the regulatory bar is a consequence of meeting the trust design bar.
 Bank of America's Erica — deployed in 2018 and handling more than 3 billion client interactions across 20 million active consumer users, while operating under the strict data and disclosure requirements of US financial services regulation — demonstrates this alignment in practice: the same design disciplines that earned sustained user trust at scale are precisely the disciplines that satisfy the regulatory bar.4